Dunfermline West (Scottish Parliament constituency)

 Dunfermline West was a constituency of the Scottish Parliament (Holyrood).
 It elected one Member of the Scottish Parliament (MSP) by the plurality (first past the post) method of election.

-From the 2011 Scottish Parliament election, parts of the Dunfermline East constituency were merged with Dunfermline West to form a single Dunfermline constituency.
+It was abolised for the 2011 Scottish Parliament election, with parts of the constituency being merged with Dunfermline East to form a single Dunfermline constituency.

 Electoral region

-The region covers all of the Clackmannanshire council area, all of the Fife council area, all of the Perth and Kinross council area, all of the Stirling council area and parts of the Angus council area.
+The region covered all of the Clackmannanshire council area, all of the Fife council area, all of the Perth and Kinross council area, all of the Stirling council area and parts of the Angus council area.

 Constituency boundaries and council area

 The constituency was created at the same time as the Scottish Parliament, in 1999, with the name and boundaries of a pre-existing Westminster (House of Commons) constituency.
 In 2005, however, Scottish Westminster constituencies were mostly replaced with new constituencies.
 The Dunfermline West Westminster constituency was merged into Dunfermline and West Fife.

 The Holyrood constituency of Dunfermline West was one of five Mid Scotland and Fife constituencies covering the Fife council area, the others being Dunfermline East, Fife Central, Fife North East and Kirkcaldy.
 All were entirely within the council area.
 Dunfermline West covered a south-western portion of the council area, west of Dunfermline East.

 Description of the constituency

 The constituency included all of the town of Dunfermline and some land on the north bank of the Firth of Forth.
 Historically, the town was once Scotland's capital city.
 Eight kings are buried there, amongst them Robert the Bruce.
 Today, textiles, engineering and synthetic material manufacturing are the primary industries.
 The constituency also contains rural areas.
 Like its neighbour, Dunfermline East, the constituency was one of Labour’s safest seats in Scotland.
 In Westminster elections voters in the area elected Labour Members of Parliament (MPs) continuously from 1935 until 2006.
 In a 2006 by-election, however, the Liberal Democrats won the equivalent Westminster seat, and they proceeded to win the Holyrood seat in 2007 as well, calling into question Labour's future as a dominant party in the area.